-The Estimate Rule Impact breakdown will show you an estimate of what percentage of active customers in the last 7 days would be impacted by the rule.
-A visual summary of the last action, score distribution and manual reviews associated with the test sample is also shown.
+The Estimate Rule Impact will show you the exact breakdown of active customers in the last 7 days that would be impacted by the rule.
+A visual summary of the recommendation, score distribution and manual reviews is also shown.

 Creating Test Rules

 Test Rules allow you to evaluate a rule without it impacting any customers.
-Test Rules will NOT result in an action being taken on a customer.
+Test Rules will NOT result in a recommendation for a customer.
 For example, if you create a Test Rule and set the action to Prevent and a customer meets the criteria specified, you will be able to see that the customer would have been impacted by that rule but we won’t return that result when you score the customer.

 You will need to select the Estimate Rule Impact button, but you can add a Test Rule regardless of what the result is (unlike Live Rules).